 Latest on Novara Wire

-↝ Redefining the Battle Lines of the Left
+↝ Bernie Sanders’ Momentum Demonstrates the Resurgence of the Left

 Certain of our esteemed betters who scrape their living together in disreputable papers telling us all what we should think have of late become obsessed – haunted – by the spectre of the mob, which has emerged from the shadowy recesses of the internet to disagree with them.
 A certain distressed moaning about civility and manners follows shortly on the heels of a great and low groan about people having the temerity to answer back.
 Mob!
 Mob!
 A great and unwieldy mass of disagreement and incivility which lends some joy to an inspection of the torrent of daily published pabulum – a grim and low gruel in whose greasy depths float lumps of fourth-hand opinion, undigested chunks of theory and slimy clumps of gratuitous offence.